 Note: If you are an exchange student, a senior or graduate student graduating in May, or a non degree-seeking student, you are not eligible for internships through IIP.
 There may be other opportunities available for graduating students.
 Please contact Career Services for information on other international opportunities.

 - Attend an IIP information session (strongly recommended)

-- Start an application online (The application for summer 2013 will open on December 2nd, 2013)
+- Start an application online (The application for summer 2015 will open in December 2014)

 - Please read all the application instructions carefully.